POSITIONING FOR MARKET VOLATILITY

 BUILDING RESILIENT PORTFOLIOS

 Investors may be able to manage downside risk through varied, adverse conditions by building all-weather resilience into their portfolios.
-Resilient portfolios take measured risk accounting for uncertainty, hold diverse exposures and adapt to changing market conditions over the long term.
-This covers both known and unknown risk.
+Resilient portfolios take measured risk, accounting for uncertainty, hold diverse exposures, and adapt to changing market conditions over the long term.
+Below, we outline some exposures that we consider important components of a resilient portfolio.

 References to specific investments are for illustrative purposes only and are not intended and should not be interpreted as recommendations to purchase or sell such investments.